amandavisconti/DHslack/CodeOfConduct.md

 1. Just when you're on the DH Slack, willingness to assist with moderation and harassment/spam alerts (either by moderating yourself, or alerting another admin of the issue).
 No time commitment implied.
 2. Reading the DH Slack code of conduct (tinyurl.com/DHSlackCode) and abiding by it—in particular...
 3. Treating all discussion of abuse, harassment, and related issues as private (privately discussing the issue with or passing the issue to another admin is allowed if necessary, though admins should not share the username of the person targeted nor share with multiple admins unless necessary, and the reporting user should be first consulted as to whether they are okay with the issue being discussed with someone else and/or their username being shared)
-3. *Alert Amanda Visconti immediately* (via Slack DM or email aviscont@purdue.edu) if you use any of your admin privileges (moderating messages or users, or creating a new admin).
+3. *Please alert the moderator team* via the #privatemoderation channel or DMs if you use any of your admin privileges (moderating messages or users, or creating a new admin).

 Any admin can ask to have the admin role removed from their account at any time for any reason.